-5 There's a recurring theme here, in our submission.
-Canada not only created this crisis but it 6 7 continues to get worse because of Canada's ongoing 8 failures.
-It is making policy and legal choices not to 9 act, when they know they have to.
-The crisis of Murdered 10 and Missing has always been about Canada's failures. Ιt 11 has never been about any inherent vulnerabilities on the 12 part of Indigenous women.
+There's a recurring theme here, in our submission.
+Canada not only created this crisis but it continues to get worse because of Canada's ongoing failures.
+It is making policy and legal choices not to act, when they know they have to.
+The crisis of Murdered and Missing has always been about Canada's failures.
+It has never been about any inherent vulnerabilities on the part of Indigenous women.

-13 Indigenous women and girls are strong, 14 resilient, and powerful people.
-We are grounded in the 15 love and wisdom and beauty of our cultures and our 16 ancestors, with the heart of our nations.
-And while many 17 have tried to lay the blame on the victims for engaging in 18 so-called high-risk lifestyles we know from the statistics 19 that the highest risk to an Indigenous woman or girl is 20 being born female and being born Indigenous.
-That's the 21 high-risk lifestyle they have.
+Indigenous women and girls are strong, resilient, and powerful people.
+We are grounded in the love and wisdom and beauty of our cultures and our ancestors, with the heart of our nations.
+And while many have tried to lay the blame on the victims for engaging in so-called high-risk lifestyles we know from the statistics that the highest risk to an Indigenous woman or girl is being born female and being born Indigenous.
+That's the high-risk lifestyle they have.

-22 And this crisis stems from Canada's racism, 23 sexism, and discrimination against Indigenous women which 24 directly causes their disadvantage and marginalization.
-25 Canada has sent a clear message to everyone in society
+And this crisis stems from Canada's racism, sexism, and discrimination against Indigenous women which directly causes their disadvantage and marginalization.

+Canada has sent a clear message to everyone in society

 1 that Indigenous women and girls are less worthy.
 And 2 society has heard the message.
-Perpetrators of violence target Indigenous women and girls for three reasons: they 3 are Indigenous, they are female, and they can.
-4 5 They have a near 100 percent impunity rate 6 for things like human traffickers and that is on Canada.
-That is not on us.
-Nothing about this crisis is our 7 8 fault.
+Perpetrators of violence 3 target Indigenous women and girls for three reasons: they 4 are Indigenous, they are female, and they can.
+5 They have a near 100 percent impunity rate 6 for things like human traffickers and that is on Canada.
+7 That is not on us.
+Nothing about this crisis is our 8 fault.
 None of it.
 And I think that needs to be very 9 clear to Canada.
 10 But the impact of Canada's failures is 11 significant and profound.
 And we don't have the time to 12 go through all of it but we have some examples.
 13 Sex discrimination in the Indian Act has 14 been with us since 1876 which has targeted Indigenous 15 women for exclusion from their communities, including 16 their descendants, and treated them as second-class 17 citizens.
-18 The 1985 Consignment of Indigenous women who married out to Section 61C instead of men under 19 20 Section 61A has considered them as lesser Indians, lesser 21 parents, and denied them the full social standing in their 22 own communities.
-23 The exclusion from status has obviously 24 excluded them from federal programs and services as well as First Nation programs and services, but it's about more

-1 than just that.
-Lack of access to their territories, lack 2 of access to their elders, language programs, being able 3 to go to school on reserve -- all of those things because 4 of status.
+18 The 1985 Consignment of Indigenous women 19 who married out to Section 61C instead of men under than just that.
+Lack of access to their territories, lack of access to their elders, language programs, being able to go to school on reserve -- all of those things because of status.